snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 Server is listening to port no. 42855 backender:~#
 ```
-Execute the popen client on the client pod by setting the service endpoint to the frontend pod and port number to 42855.
+Execute the popen(3) client on the client pod by setting the service endpoint to the frontend pod and port number to 42855.
 ```
 keyuser@ubunclone:~$ kubectl exec -it busyclient2 -- sh
 / #
 / # popen_client 10.244.1.4 42855
 Enter remote command or "quit":>>
 ```
+Issue remote commands to client program and receive their results from the popen(3) server.
+Observe that the commands are actually executed on the backend pod.